Jonathon-Fleming/ToxPi-GIS/Examples/Vignette4: Hotspot Analysis and Dashboard Creation.md

 src="https://github.com/Jonathon-Fleming/ToxPi-GIS/blob/main/Images/JoinRaw.PNG" width="300" height="400" />
 </p>

-11. Delete FIPSLong column
+11. Delete FIPSLong column(Right-click in the attribute table and select delete)
-12. Edit symbology of hotspot layer to black for no significance
+12. Edit symbology of hotspot layer to black for no significance(Double click the feature in the Table of Contents, Properties, and then change color)
-13. Reorder ToxPi layer and ring layer to be above hotspot layer
+13. Reorder ToxPi layer and ring layer to be above hotspot layer(Drag within table of contents)
-14. Configure Popups
+14. Configure Hotspot layer popups(Right-click layer, configure popups, edit fields, deselect fields of no interest and reorder fields)
 15. Share to ArcGIS Online

 ## Dashboard Creation Steps: